 - Candidates must be Canadian citizens and have demonstrated strong academic excellence in their undergraduate and graduate careers and relevant participation in extracurricular activity on or off campus with potential to make a contribution to Canada’s History.

-Students will develop an original project that they will complete as part of their internship.
-The project should be an original written or digital history project that highlights an important aspect of Canadian history.
+Students will develop an original digital history project on an important aspect of Canadian history that they will complete as part of their internship.
 The successful candidate will develop their project proposal in more detail with Canada’s History if successful.
 Applicants are requested to submit the following material:

 - a letter of application which outlines their aspirations and signature project proposal;